Getting Started With Veganism

 - and one animal’s life.

-Phase out animal products overnight, or take your time and replace them all with plant alternatives over a six month period.
+Give up animal products overnight, or take your time and replace them all with plant alternatives over a three month period.

 The point is to do it in a way that will make it irreversible.